vannio/CV/README.md

 #### Ruby on Rails Coach
 Rails Girls London<br>
-Dec ‘15 — ongoing
+_Dec ‘15 — ongoing_
 - Pair-programming with attendees as they learn basic Ruby
 - Helping attendees create their first Ruby on Rails application
 - Diagramming and explaining concepts such as MVC

 #### Front-End Web Developer
 Nice and Serious<br>
-Mar ‘14 — May ‘16
+_Mar ‘14 — May ‘16_
 - Developing innovative animated websites, primarily with JavaScript, SCSS and HTML
 - Deploying to staging and production servers, including cloud-based servers
-- Exploring new frameworks and technologies to improve productivity and work ow
+- Exploring new frameworks and technologies to improve productivity and work flow
 - Wireframing and designing responsive layouts
 - Testing and debugging websites for cross-browser issues, including legacy browsers

 #### Communications & Design Assistant
 University Alliance<br>
-Nov ‘12 — Mar ‘14
+_Nov ‘12 — Mar ‘14_
 - Web and print design, aiming to influence Government
 - Event co-ordination and facilitation
 - Diary management for entire team